rust-community/content-o-tron/README.md

 ## Welcome

-> **Mozilla Global Sprint 2018**

-> If you're visiting this repo because of the global sprint, please see this [tracking issue](https://github.com/rust-community/content-o-tron/issues/8) to see how you can help out!
-This header and text will be removed after the sprint as ended.

 This is the project repository for the process that will allow us to define and manage blogging themes (campaigns) that are Rust related.

 This document (`README.md`) is your directory to all the possible facets of Content-o-Tron.
 You'll find out about the purpose, the team involved and more importantly how you can help!